 The Graduate Teaching Licensure Program (GTL) offers students an initial teaching license that leads to a master of science in teaching degree.
 It is designed for those who have completed an accredited baccalaureate degree in a field other than education, or for certified teachers who wish to add another endorsement to their license.

 The program is designed for flexibility and offers a hybrid model of online and on-site learning.
 There are four onsite sessions held each eight-week term.
 Most sessions meet Saturdays, with some evening courses.
 Field experiences occur in a variety of school settings and require some school day hours.
-Students can complete the program in as little as 18 months providing they have the necessary content area requirements.
+Students can complete the program in less than two years providing they have the necessary content area requirements.

 The program is standards-based and emphasizes active, results-oriented learning.
 The program is designed around four major strands; content integration, reflection and professional development, diversity, and technology.
 Faculty model best practices in each of the strand areas throughout the program.